tensorflow/tfjs-core/demos/rune_recognition/rune_recognition.md

 ### Encode images

 The input to our neural network is likewise an array of nodes.
-Our image is multi-dimensional, so we "squash" the image into a linear list of pixel activations.
+Our images are multi-dimensional, so we "squash" the image into a linear list of pixel activations.
 The neural network should then figure how these nodes are related to each other.
 Because our images are just black pixels on a transparent background, we throw away all color information and just select the transparency value.
+Note that we assume that all images are the same size!

 ```
 def select_alpha_channel(image_array):